 What I just wrote above is what the movie is literally about.
-It’s literally 98 minutes of two 30something year olds in relationships that eventually severe in peculiar ways and they all talk a lot.
+It’s literally 98 minutes of two 30something year olds in relationships that eventually severe in peculiar ways and talk a lot.
 That’s it.
-And while our main characters live in the same apartment building; the characters never really meet whatsoever (up until the end), but to make it "artsy" and showing how relatable these characters are; they're all filmed together in the same room.
+And while our main characters live in the same apartment building; the characters never really meet whatsoever (up until the end), but to make it "artsy" and showing how relatable these characters are—they're all filmed together in the same room.
 For example, you will see both couples having sex at the same time & right next to each other.
 Metaphorically.
 It is completely fucking weird.

 In the DVD interview with Enrique Gomez Vadillo, he mentions how the movie was based on a play called “XXXX” (Cuatro Equis) and it was very successful in Mexico and in the United States.
 Vadillo and an American agent friend of his really loved the play and they thought a movie portrayal would be amazing to see.
 Sure enough, Vadillo got 2 legendary movie producers to back him up on it and the budget was high enough to shoot the movie beautifully and cast a lot of attractive young actors from that time.
 Most coming fresh off novelas & theatrical plays.
 While the cast looked good and the cinematography is beautiful—the movie overall is completely terrible.
 What happened?
 Why did this promising sounding/looking movie turn out to be so bad?
 It seems that Desnudos was heavily rushed in filming and the common change of (terrible) directions came about as well.
 Desnudos has a good story, but it ultimately fails to tell it since they fill the entire duration with so much boring talk scenes that go absolutely nowhere.
 The acting in the movie is also pretty atrocious.
 While these actors are eye candy known for novelas & plays, they clearly were not ready for a full-length feature.
 It’s like they thought it was going to just like anything else they’ve done before, but never once thought that this was going to be something much more big & different.